Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 - Labels can be applied to elements.
 - Blocks can enclosed with parenthesis instead of explicit start/end instructions.

-Instructions push results to the stack and use values on the stack as arguments.
+Instructions push results to the stack and use values on the stack as arguments, the compilation process generally translate this stack-based bytecode to register based, where registers are used to pass values to instructions as a primary mechanism.
+The compilation will try to elide the wasm stack and work with only the architecture registers.

-Register machines use registers for passing values to instructions as a primary mechanism
+There is another type of stack used in wasm and that's called: shadow stack, resource to learn more: https://hackmd.io/RNp7oBzKQmmaGvssJDHxrw

 ---